veive-io/account-as/README.md

 #### `get_modules`
 Retrieves a list of all installed modules.
 This method returns a list of contract IDs for the installed modules.

+#### `authorize`
+This method does not belong to the standard but is closely related to Koinos.
+The method is called internally by Koinos whenever a `checkAuthority` call is made to verify the authenticity of the operation.
+The method engages validators to validate the operation.
+Read the section on differences with the standard for more details.

 ## Scripts